 This then leads to monotonous workouts which leads to de-motivation and ultimately giving up!

 This is the last thing you want!

 You just need structure, a guide, an instructor that is going to provide a full indoor cycling session that will really allow you dig deep and give it everything on the bike.

-You can check out a full list of the best online spin classes I actually find really awesome.
+You can check out a full list of the best online cycling classes I actually find really awesome.

 But one that I really love and use all the time is Aaptiv.

-Aaptiv is an audio-based fitness app that provides a vast amount of incredible spin classes you can stream.
+Aaptiv is an audio-based fitness app that provides a vast amount of incredible indoor cycling classes you can stream.

 All you need to do is plug in your earphones – listen to the instructor and off you go!

 It’s great for keeping that motivation up and keeping you on the bike for longer.